 Can I give my dog a slice of turkey?

 Boneless, skinless turkey breast is best for your dog.
 Turkey deli slices, however, contain large quantities of salt — which can lead to dehydration, vomiting, and diarrhea.
 If you let your pet have turkey, be sure that it’s fully cooked and completely unseasoned.

 This is because commercial turkey products and brined or seasoned turkey can contain ingredients that will make your pet sick.

 How much turkey can I feed my dog?

 According to the American Kennel Club, treats should make up no more than 10% of your dog’s daily calorie intake, so the quantity of turkey that’s safe for your dog really depends on their daily requirements.

 Why can’t I give my dog turkey skin?

 Turkey skin has a high fat content, which can lead to stomach upset and pancreatitis.

-Lunch meat and turkey hot dogs should be avoided because they’re loaded with sodium.
+As a reminder, you’ll also want to leave all seasonings off any cooked turkey you give your pup.
+Store-bought products like lunch meat and turkey hot dogs should also be avoided because they’re loaded with sodium.